Investment Case

 High conviction

-The Fund typically invests in 36 companies, with each company having an equal weighting.
+The strategy typically invests in 36 companies, with each company typically having an equal weighting.
 This provides a good balance between the benefits of diversification while also allowing each company to add meaningfully to performance.
 We don’t have a long tail of small positions and by definition we can never just ‘hug’ the benchmark index.

 Fundamentally driven